jan4j/Automatic-Stock-Analysis-Report/README.md

 If this does not work you can otherwise download the repository and install the modules manually.
 Having done that you can use Pycharm or Spyder to execute the app.py

 ## About the app
-`

 This is an interactive, multi-page report which displays a number of tables and interactive plots in a report format.
-The app automatically loads the data from yahoo finance.`
+The app automatically loads the data from yahoo finance.

+Please find the exact description of the report in the file **description**.

 When you execute the app you will first be asked which stocks you want to have analyzed and from which one you want an investment advice based on chart analysis.
 Please always input 4 stock tickers and only 1 ticker for moving average analysis.
 It may takes some time after execution until you get the local host adress with the web report since the data will be loaded from yahoo.